magnificus/Super-Evolution/README.md

 ## Problems

 Overfitting, though doesn't seem to be as big of an issue as anticipated.

-TODO write more here
+The program has a harder time finding combinations of very large static numbers and small polynomial factors.